Spinal trauma is caused by damage to the spinal cord that results in

 Because the spinal cord is the central carrier of signals throughout the body, damage to the spinal cord can have serious consequences.

 A spinal cord injury, depending on its location and severity, may result in a partial or total loss of movement, sensation, and organ function.

 There is a range of severity in spinal cord injuries.
 A mild contusion of the spinal cord may cause the loss of only some function below the site of the injury.

 A complete transection, or severing of the spinal cord, is a total and permanent loss of sensation and movement below the site of the transection.

 Patients with spinal trauma also are likely to develop infections of the bladder, lungs, and skin.

-The primary causes of spinal cord injury are motor vehicle accidents (44 percent of cases), violence (24 percent), falls (22 percent), and sports (eight percent).
+The primary causes of spinal cord injury are motor vehicle accidents, violence, falls and sports.

 Complete injuries high in the neck and trauma complicated by other serious injuries may result in death or require total care for the rest of the patient’s life.